CLAY PIGEON KART CLUB LTD.

 1.6.e All non-finishers will be given a finishing position according to the number of laps completed.
 This applies to all Heats and Finals.

-1.6.f Championship points will be displayed at Race Control and Clay Pigeon Kart Club Website.
-ALL DRIVERS COMPETING IN THE 12th NOVEMBER 2017 (LAST) ROUND WILL BENEFIT BY 25 POINTS ON THEIR CHAMPIONSHIP TOTAL.
+1.6.g Championship points will be displayed at Race Control and on the Clay Pigeon Kart Club Website ALL DRIVERS SIGNED ON TO COMPETE IN THE 11th NOVEMBER 2018 (LAST) ROUND WILL BENEFIT BY 25 POINTS ON THEIR CHAMPIONSHIP TOTAL.

-1.6.4.
-Should any driver be totally excluded from a round, for whatever reason, they cannot drop that round.
-It will count as one of their total scoring rounds.
+Should any driver be totally excluded from a round, for whatever reason, they cannot drop that It will count as one of their total scoring rounds.

 In accordance with current government legislation, the Clay Pigeon Kart Club is legally obliged to withhold tax at the basic rate on all payments to Non-UK resident sportsmen/sportswomen and account to HMRC using form FEU1, the quarterly return of payments made to non-resident entertainers and sportsmen/sportswomen.